jakejurado/Ceremony_Builder/docs/templates.md

 When this case is entered, the following occurs:
  1. the user is signed out
  2. the default state is updated.

+#### useTemplates Hook
+The *useTemplates* hook is used to acess the template from any component.

+You can deconstruct the useTemplate hook to access any of the following data:

+ 1. templates --> the state
+ 2. dispatch --> update state with dispatch
+ 3. templateTitle --> current template title
+ 4. setTemplateTitle --> setter for current template title
+ 5. fetchedData --> holds data that was fetched
+ 6. setFetchedData --> setter for fetchedData
+ 7. selectorTitles --> all section titles that are used in the sectionSelector
+ 8. setSelectorTitles --> setter for selectorTitles
+ 9. names --> the names that the user inputs for the ceremony
+10. setNames --> setter for the names.
+11. metaData --> meta data for the templates
+12. setMetaData --> setter for metaData
+13. currTemplate --> The current template being used
+14. allT --> the default/reset templates state
+15. selectorSec --> state for adding selector
+16. setSelectorSec --> setter for selectorSet
+17. resetTemplates --> function to reset Templates
+18. removeSelectorSec --> function to remove Selector from page